Scholarship and bursary

 Russel and Karen Loney Scholarship - $500

 Available to a students entering their final year of the Horticultural Program at Humber College, with an interest in pursuing property maintenance.
 Available to one student per year, nominated by their teachers, with a letter of recommendation and transcripts to accompany the application.

 Criteria: The scholarship is for at mature student in first or second year apprenticeship program at Fanshawe College.
 The recipient will be chosen by the course coordinator.

 Post-graduate Scholarships, $1,000

 Available to a student entering a PhD or Masters program in Horticulture or Landscape Architecture at an accredited Ontario university.
+Candidates will be chosen based on transcripts and a two paragraph essay on why they entered the horticultural industry and what they see as their future in the industry.
 The award is based on overall average.

 John and Ruth Wright Scholarship, $2,000